-Report outlines progress, challenges in childhood cancerJanuary 31st, 2014 in Cancer /
+Report outlines progress, challenges in childhood cancerJanuary 31, 2014 in Medicine & Health / Cancer

 A new report from the American Cancer Society outlines progress made and –more importantly—challenges that remain in fighting childhood cancer.
 The report estimates the number of new cancer cases and deaths for children and adolescents in the United States, summarizes the most recent and comprehensive data on cancer incidence, mortality, and survival, and outlines what is known and where answers are still needed for childhood cancers.
 It appears in CA: A Cancer Journal for Clinicians and also as a Special Section in Cancer Facts & Figures 2014.
 The American Cancer Society created the report to inform clinicians and the public about progress and challenges in preventing and averting suffering and death from the cancers that affect children and adolescents.